weynandk/info_threefold/docs/grid/tf-p2psc/compute-flist.md

 To make it accessible, the following needs to happen:
 - Activate the network (using wireguard)
-- Access the workload (using the speicfied ip address)
+- Access the workload (using the specified ip address)